 Areas Vulnerable to Sea Level Rise in San Francisco Bay

-Our Coast, Our Future (OCOF) is a collaborative, user-driven project focused on providing locally relevant, online maps and tools to San Francisco Bay Area coastal resource and land use managers and planners.
-These tools help the user understand, visualize, and anticipate vulnerabilities to sea level rise and storms within the bay and on the outer coast from Half Moon Bay to Bodega Bay.
+Is a collaborative, user-driven project focused on providing coastal California resource managers and land use planners locally relevant, online maps and tools to help understand, visualize, and anticipate vulnerabilities to sea level rise and storms.

 Tool allows users to see maps of areas below different amounts of sea level rise and flooding, down to neighborhood scale, matched with area timelines of risk.
 The tool also provides statistics of population, homes and land affected by city, county and state, plus links to factsheets, data downloads, action plans, embeddable widgets and more.